-In the policy dialogue, improved sanitation should be recognized as both a cause and an effect of economic development.
-Surveys indicate that households tend to invest in improved sanitation as their income rises; an effect also observable at country level.
-However, traditionally governments do not see improved sanitation as a necessary condition of economic development or source of improved welfare, and cost-benefit analysis is not commonly used to justify increasing spending on sanitation programs.3 Along similar lines, it is not commonly perceived among policy makers that poor sanitation practices may prevent households from climbing out of poverty, as the adverse impacts of disease and environmental degradation on labor productivity and household resource allocation are not fully recognized.
+to justify increasing spending on sanitation programs.
+Along similar lines, it is not commonly perceived among policy makers that poor sanitation practices may prevent households from climbing out of poverty, as the adverse impacts of disease and environmental degradation on labor productivity and household resource allocation are not fully recognized.
 This downward cycle starts from an early age: early childhood infections contribute to malnutrition, poor rate of child growth, later childhood diseases, lower energy/activity levels, poorer schooling outcomes, and lower work productivity [1].
 Childhood illnesses and poor physical access to latrines also affect the time use and productivity of women.
-These links with sanitation with other aspects of development are recognized by the Millennium Project Taskforce on Water and Sanitation [2]:
+Sanitation's links with other aspects of development are recognized by the Millennium Project Taskforce on Water and Sanitation [2]:

-"..increasing access to domestic water supply and sanitation services and improving water resources management are catalytic entry points for efforts to help developing countries fight poverty and hunger, safeguard human health, reduce child mortality, promote gender equality, and manage and protect natural resources.
+".increasing access to domestic water supply and sanitation services and improving water resources management are catalytic entry points for efforts to help developing countries fight poverty and hunger, safeguard human health, reduce child mortality, promote gender equality, and manage and protect natural resources.
 In addition, sufficient water for washing and safe, private sanitation facilities are central to the basic right of every human being for personal dignity and self-respect." (page 3)

 As well as the role of water and sanitation in achieving the MDGs, policy makers need to become aware of the measures needed to achieve 'improved' sanitation as defined by the global WHO/UNICEF Joint Monitoring Programme.
 For example, a sewer system that flows into the nearest waterway is not considered 'improved'.
-This recognition is important given the very low rates of treated sewage or adequate isolation of human excreta in developing countries of SE Asia, and the high population densities there.4 Indeed, SE Asian countries often rank among the bottom of global environmental indicators.
+This recognition is important given the very low rates of treated sewage or adequate isolation of human excreta in developing countries of SE Asia, and the high population densities there.
+Indeed, SE Asian countries often rank among the bottom of global environmental indicators.
 For example, for environmental sustainability, Indonesia ranks 86th out of 122 countries, the Philippines 112th, and Vietnam 114th [3].
 SE Asian countries are also reported to have "very severe water pollution" for fecal (thermotolerant) coliforms, biochemical oxygen demand (BOD) and lead, and "severe water pollution" for suspended solids [4].

 In addition to latrine design and waste isolation, it is important to implement improved hygiene practices alongside or separately from narrower sanitation interventions, given the close association of hygiene practice with disease transmission.
-Figure 2 shows that hand washing practices are not common in six provinces of Indonesia, which partly reflects the situation in other developing countries of SE Asia.
+Figure 2 shows that hand washing practices are not common in six provinces of Indonesia.
 In the Philippines, a nationwide survey in 2000 showed that only 45.1% of respondents wash their hands after using the toilet [5].